 Here you will find information on how to volunteer at the UCLA Health.
 We look forward to getting to know you in the coming months.
 As a UCLA Health volunteer, we hope you will experience the special pleasure that comes from giving yourself to help others.
 Thank you for your interest.

 When you choose to volunteer at UCLA Health, you become a vital part of a vibrant healthcare resource in the heart of West Los Angeles.
 We are rich with history, innovation and achievement.
 Science in the laboratory becomes practice at the bedside, pioneering medical techniques are advances, and lives are transformed.

 Who can volunteer?

-Anyone age 15 years and older is eligible to become a volunteer.
+Anyone age 18 years and older may apply to become a volunteer.
+We are currently not accepting high school volunteer applicants and will be launching an exciting new high school summer volunteer program in 2016.
+Please check website in January 2016 for further details.
 Our volunteers include recent retirees, people looking for a career change, or those with a small block of free time who want to help make the lives of others more comfortable.
 We also offer special volunteer opportunities for corporations, schools and community groups.
 What our volunteers have in common is that they want to be challenged, and in rising to those presented challenges, create a world of difference for our health system.
 Click here to read past and present volunteer testimonials.

 What is the time commitment?